When I draw wildlife, the eyes are what I notice first. They mesmerize me. Once I draw their eyes, the rest of my work follows.

 Before I start, I take a moment to connect with the animals and imagine being in their world; to listen to them so I can tell their story.
 I take time to perfect each mark I make with the utmost care - as a way of honouring and respecting them at the deepest level of my being.
 A process that is slow and deliberate that unfolds one stroke at a time in mixed media or scratchboard.

-I believe these beautiful, peaceful beings are calling me to express that they are not just mere commodities; to be exploited, used or forgotten.
-Animals teach us resilience and how to live in perfect harmony - more importantly, they show us how to love unconditionally and live in the present moment.
-These are the things that inspire me the most.
+These beautiful, peaceful beings are calling me to express that they are not just mere commodities; to be exploited, used or forgotten.
+I aspire to portray not just an "animal" but a living, breathing being who shows intelligence and has feelings - who belongs to a family and plays a critical role in our ecology that balances the intricate web of life on which we all depend.
+Animals teach us resilience and how to live in perfect harmony - more importantly, they show us how to connect and live in the present moment.
+These are the values that inspire me the most.